etuned/db/README.md

-# fake users for a demo app
+# fake data for demo app purposes
+Feel free to link to this database if needed for demo purposes.